What are Boundaries?

 first.

-needs.
-You must be open to listening to their perspective on things and
+must be open to listening to their perspective on things and see things from

 Since it is your in-laws, it is always advisable to take your partner’s

-your partner in the loop over whatever you have decided to do with your
+partner in the loop over whatever you have decided to do with your in-laws and

-met just like how you cannot meet all the boundaries of your in-laws.
-In
+like how you cannot meet all the boundaries of your in-laws.
+In such cases, it

-such cases, it is always advisable to discuss together and come to a
+is always advisable to discuss together and come to a common ground.
+Both

-common ground.
-Both parties can come to some sort of compromise that is
+parties can come to some sort of compromise that is filled with cooperation

 Sometimes creating boundaries can cause some sort of strain on the